 If you’ve ever misused alcohol in the past, let your doctor know.
 Because there’s also a risk of misuse and dependence with Spravato, you and your doctor can determine if it’s the right medication for you.

-If you do use Spravato, you may need close monitoring for signs of misuse and dependence during treatment.
+If your doctor prescribes Spravato, they may need to closely monitor you for signs of misuse and dependence during treatment.

 Pregnancy and breastfeeding

-Spravato is not safe to use during pregnancy and may cause harm to the fetus.
+Spravato treatment is not safe during pregnancy and may cause harm to the fetus.
 If you can become pregnant, talk with your doctor about using birth control during your Spravato treatment.

 Before starting Spravato treatment, tell your doctor if you’re pregnant or planning a pregnancy.
 Your doctor will discuss your options and determine whether Spravato is right for you.